AutarkLabs/open-enterprise/docs/GETTING_STARTED.md

-# Installing Open Enterprise via rinkeby.aragon.org
+# Installing Open Enterprise
-You can create a new organization that comes preconfigured with Open Enterprise by visiting [rinkeby.aragon.org](https://rinkeby.aragon.org).
+You can create a new organization that comes preconfigured with Open Enterprise by visiting [mainnet.aragon.org](https://mainnet.aragon.org) or a test organization on [rinkeby.aragon.org](https://rinkeby.aragon.org).
 The governance for the Open Enterprise template that is there today is based on a DAO governed by members who hold transferable tokens.
 In the future we will have a few more template options for you.
 But with the installation instructions below, you can create more customized DAOs based on your preferences, using the aragonCLI.

 For more details about the template, [read this guide](https://autark.gitbook.io/open-enterprise/getting-started).